wso2/docs-choreo-dev/en/docs/choreo-cli/get-started-with-the-choreo-cli.md

 # Get Started with the Choreo CLI

-This guide walks you through a the following sample usecase:
+This guide walks you through a the following sample use case:

-- Create a webapp
+- Create a web application
-- Build the webapp
+- Build the web application
-- Deploy the webapp in the Development environment
+- Deploy the web application in the Development environment
-- Promote the webapp to the production environment
+- Promote the web application to the production environment

 This guide utilized a simple to-do app built with Next.js and two basic environments: Development and Production.